nikrowell/kahe/README.md

 # kahe

-_currently undergoing an api-breaking rewrite!_

 kahe (k&#257;'-he) is a 2.5k pushState and hyperscript framework built on ideas from [bigwheel](https://github.com/bigwheel-framework/bigwheel), [page.js](https://visionmedia.github.io/page.js/) and [vue-router](http://router.vuejs.org/).

 Rather than focusing on reactive interfaces, kahe's emphasis is on creating animated transitions between application states.
-Routes are mapped to a view function (or multiple view functions), which support several lifecyle methods and are responsible for all rendering logic with the provided request data.
-The framework exposes a minimal API that includes `on`, `off` and `emit` for event handling, `go` for programatic navigation, (~~a `route` method for transition hooks~~ _coming soon_) and an `h` method for generating markup via hyperscript.
+Routes are mapped to views which support several lifecyle events and are responsible for all rendering logic with the provided request data.
+The framework exposes a minimal API that includes `on`, `off` and `emit` for event handling, `go` for programatic navigation, `before` and `after` for adding middleware and `start` to initialize and begin resolving routes.

 **Why kahe?**
 Because it's the Hawaiian word for _flow_.
 And because nearly everything else is taken.

-**Why hyperscript?**
-Because it's standard JavaScript and doesn't require additional tooling.
-If you're looking for JSX in a small package, check out [Preact](https://preactjs.com/) or [Hyperapp](https://hyperapp.js.org/).

 ## Installation